toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-07-02-Searchers-of-Nottingham-Writeup.md

 - try to poison user bundles during the simulation stage? (the simulation stage is when user block building is simulated to get the bids for the blind auction)
 - figure out if we can construct our bundle in a way that minimizes the amount of profit a sandwicher can take (e.g. 75% into target good, 25% into gold)

 The first two items were straightforwad to implement.
 I then tried to do the fourth point, and spent sometime on-paper to figure out how to construct such a bundle.
 After a long time, I realized I rabbitholed into nothing- our bundles do *not* have access to the current market.
-Bundles are submitted in this form:
+That's because bundles are submitted in this form:

 ```javascript
 /// A structure representing a sell order.